 computerized concept motorcycle

-In 2007, Intel marked the 30th Anniversary of it's Embedded Processor Division and there new low-power Core Duo processor with the creation of an Intel themed, embedded technology controlled motorcycle, built by Orange County Choppers (OCC).
+In 2007, Intel marked the 30th Anniversary of it's Embedded Processor Division and their new low-power Core Duo processor with the creation of an Intel themed, embedded technology controlled motorcycle, custom built by Orange County Choppers (OCC).

 The two-part build took place at OCC's shop in Montgomery, N.Y.
 OCC's Paul Teutul Sr. and Mikey Teutul also made an appearance at Intel's ATD assembly-test development factory in Chandler AZ. to try on clean-room bunny-suits and get ideas for the bike by examining some Intel wafers and seeing how Intel manufactures there chips.
 It aired on Discovery channel back in July 12th and 19th of 2007.
 The chopper was officially unveiled at the Embedded Systems Conference (ESC) at the McEnery Convention Center in San Jose, Ca. on April 3rd 2007.